 Cook the pasta in plenty of rapidly simmering water until al dente, then drain.

-Meanwhile, heat the oil in an extra-large skillet or steep-sided stir-fry pan.
-Add the onion and sauté over medium heat until it is translucent.
+Meanwhile, heat 1 tablespoon of the oil in an extra-large skillet or steep-sided stir-fry pan.
+Add the onion and sauté over medium heat until translucent.
 Add the garlic and continue to sauté until the onion is golden.